How important is it for healthcare businesses to choose the right file-sharing service and use it correctly?

 Dropbox uses an enterprise-grade security system with 256-bit AES encryption along with Secure Sockets Layer (SSL) and Transport Layer Security (TLS) encryption for safe data transmission.
 Dropbox meets compliance standards for ISO 27001 and SOC 2, as well.

-In 2013, this cloud storage platform added HIPAA and HITECH compliance standards to its enterprise accounts.
+In 2013, Box added HIPAA and HITECH compliance standards to its enterprise accounts.
 The features from Box include

 - Access monitoring